Bucket List Ideas: 217 Epic Things to Do Before You Die

-It can be easy to get immersed in your daily grind that you lose touch of time.
+It can be easy to get immersed in your daily grind and lose touch with time.
 And just as time waits for no one, you are past your prime before you can even say jack.
 You may become too old for those bucket list ideas, or it may just be against medical advice.

 What is a Bucket List?

-A bucket list is a list of all the goals you want to accomplish, dreams you want to fulfil, and life experiences you want to encounter before you die.
+A bucket list is a list of all the goals you want to accomplish, dreams you want to fulfill, and life experiences you want to encounter before you die.